vals-productions/sqlighter/amfibian.md

 Unlike SQLighter, which has platform specific implementatin and is pre-built for both - Android and iOS platforms, AmfibiaN as of now does not have iOS specific code.

-AnUpgrade is a utility that helps to manage schema changes with new version deployments.
+AnUpgrade is a utility that helps to manage schema changes with new application version deployments.

 *Dependencies:* `org.json` package.
 Currently `JSONObject` and `JSONArray` are being referenced directly.